 When you use browser monitoring with cookies, New Relic's cookies are a third-party cookie on your site, and may not store or work on certain web browsers used by your visitors.
 See the applicable browser's websites for details about their compatibility with third-party cookies.

-If you're deploying browser for an app using APM, make sure your agent supports browser monitoring:
+If you're deploying browser for an app already being monitored by APM, make sure your APM agent version supports browser monitoring:

 - Go: Version 2.5.0 or higher